The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 • Crying: your baby cries and thrashes about

-Being aware of these states can help you to learn about and respond to your baby’s individual sleep pattern.
+Being aware of these states can help you to learn about and respond to your baby’s individual sleep pattern2.
 For example, there is no point in putting them down to sleep when they are in ‘active alert’ – wait for them to show signs of drowsiness first.

 Babies should always be placed to sleep on their back with their feet at the bottom of the cot.